Census Dots

 Multiracial

-Of the 804 places in Wisconsin, New Munster is the 637th most populous.
+New Munster is ranked the 670th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Munster was ranked the 637th most populous place in the 2020 Census.

 New Munster's White Population